Get exclusive member benefits & effect social change. Join Today

 There are two types of supplemental or alternative treatments for grand mal seizures.
-Vagus nerve stimulation involves the implantation of an electrical device that automatically stimulates a nerve in your neck.
-Eating a ketogenic diet, which is high in fat and low in carbohydrates, is also said to help some people reduce seizures.
+Vagus nerve stimulation involves implantation of an electrical device that automatically stimulates a nerve in your neck.
+Eating a ketogenic diet, which is high in fat and low in carbohydrates, is also said to help some people reduce certain types of seizures.

 Having a tonic-clonic seizure due to a one-time trigger may not affect you in the long term.

 People with seizure disorders can often live a full and productive life.
 This is especially true if their seizures are managed through medication or other treatments.